BigDataBiology/macrel/README.md

 (The preprint still uses the old name of the tool, _FACS_ and will be updated soon).

+**NOTES**:

-**NOTE**: This is still a _work in progress_ and, while the results of the tool should be correct, we are still working on making Macrel easier to install and use.
+This is still a _work in progress_ and, while the results of the tool should be correct, we continuously work on making Macrel easier to install and use.

+While Macrel as a whole is **GPL v3** licensed (to comply with it being used in some of its dependencies, namely Peptides, Prodigal, Megahit, PALADIN and Scikit-Learn), the macrel-specific code is also licensed under the **MIT** license.

+---

 ## Applications